um-dang/conda_on_the_cluster/README.md

 <br />

 **3.** You should now see that the word `base` is in your prompt showing that we've loaded the base environment.
-Another way to check which environment you have active is to look at the `$CONDA_PREFIX` variable.
+Another way to check which environment you have active is to look at the `$CONDA_PREFIX` shell variable.
 If you don't have any environment loaded, the output will be blank.

 ```
 echo $CONDA_PREFIX